tw4l/brunnhilde/README.md

 To force Siegfried to pause for 1 second between file scans, pass '-t' or '--throttle' as arguments to Brunnhilde.

-### Bulk_Extractor
+### bulk_extractor

-To enable scanning of files with Bulk_Extractor, pass '-b' or '--bulkextractor' as arguments.
+To enable scanning of files with bulk_extractor, pass '-b' or '--bulkextractor' as arguments.
 This is disabled by default.
 Results are written to a 'bulk_extractor' sub-directory.
-In addition, running Bulk_Extractor adds a "Personal Identifiable Information (PII)" section to the HTML report to enable quick scanning of these results.
+In addition, running bulk_extractor adds a "Personal Identifiable Information (PII)" section to the HTML report to enable quick scanning of these results.

 ### Using disk images as input